sclavijosuero/cypress-ajv-schema-validator/README.md

 ![Overview](images/overview.png)

+For a detailed guide on how to use this plugin, check out my blog post, ["CYPRESS-AJV-SCHEMA-VALIDATOR Plugin: The Brave Vigilante for Your API Contracts,"](https://dev.to/sebastianclavijo/cypress-ajv-schema-validator-plugin-the-brave-vigilante-for-your-api-contracts-5cfe) on my Cypress blog.
+There you'll find comprehensive information about setting up and getting the most out of this plugin.

 ## Main Features

 - Cypress command **`cy.validateSchema()`** and utility function **`validateSchema()`** to report JSON Schema validation errors in the response obtained from any network request with `cy.request()`.